Map a Subdomain

 What if you want that subdomain to point to an outside site (one that’s not on WordPress.com)?
 You can do that by adding the A or CNAME record for the subdomain using the instructions below.

-Pointing a subdomain of a domain registered with WordPress.com to an outside website
+Pointing a subdomain of a domain registered or mapped with WordPress.com to an outside website

-Say you’ve registered mygroovydomain.com through WordPress.com and you’re using it on your WordPress.com blog.
-But you’d like to use the subdomain tumblr.mygroovydomain.com with your Tumblr site.
+Say you’ve registered yourgroovydomain.com through WordPress.com, or you’ve mapped your domain to WordPress.com, and you’re using it on your WordPress.com blog.
+But you’d like to use the subdomain tumblr.yourgroovydomain.com with your Tumblr site.
 You can do this, too, but it’s a bit tricky – the actual CNAME will differ depending on what sort of site you want to point your subdomain to.
 The best way to figure it out is to check the support documentation or contact support staff at the site you are wanting to point your subdomain to.
 Once you have the correct CNAME, simply:

-- Go to My Domains in your Dashboard and click the Edit button to the right of your custom domain.
+- Go to Domains area in your Dashboard and click the domain you wish to edit.

-- In the Add New DNS Record section, choose CNAME from the dropdown box.
-Add the desired subdomain in the first box and what is supposed to show up as that subdomain in the second box, then click Add.You could have a different WordPress.com site show up as blog.mygroovydomain.com:
+- Click the blue Add New DNS Record button, then choose CNAME from the Type dropdown box.
+Add the desired subdomain in the Host box and what is supposed to show up as that subdomain in the Alias of box, then click the Add New DNS Record button again.You could have a different WordPress.com site show up as blog.yourgroovydomain.com:

-Or have your WordPress.com Business store show up as shop.mygroovydomain.com:
+Or have your WordPress.com Business store show up as shop.yourgroovydomain.com:

 - Click Save Changes.